dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 **Figure 10-7**.
 Checking health status of a single service from a browser

-In that test, you can see that the Catalog.API microservice (running on port 5101) is healthy, returning HTTP status 200 and status information in JSON.
-The service also checked the health of its SQL Server database dependency and RabbitMQ thus the health check reported itself as healthy.
+In that test, you can see that the `Catalog.API` microservice (running on port 5101) is healthy, returning HTTP status 200 and status information in JSON.
+The service also checked the health of its SQL Server database dependency and RabbitMQ, so the health check reported itself as healthy.

 ## Using watchdogs

 A watchdog is a separate service that can watch health and load across services, and report health about the microservices by querying with the HealthChecks library introduced earlier.
 This can help prevent errors that would not be detected based on the view of a single service.
 Watchdogs also are a good place to host code that can perform remediation actions for known conditions without user interaction.

 The eShopOnContainers sample contains a web page that displays sample health check reports, as shown in Figure 10-8.
-This is the simplest watchdog you could have, since all it does is shows the state of the microservices and web applications in eShopOnContainers.
-Usually a watchdog also takes actions when it detects unhealthy states.
+This is the simplest watchdog you could have, since all it does is show the state of the microservices and web applications in eShopOnContainers.
+Usually, a watchdog also takes actions when it detects unhealthy states.

-Fortunately, [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) also provides [AspNetCore.HealthChecks.UI](https://www.nuget.org/packages/AspNetCore.HealthChecks.UI/) Nuget Package that can be utilized to display the health check results from the configured URIs.
+Fortunately, [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) also provides [AspNetCore.HealthChecks.UI](https://www.nuget.org/packages/AspNetCore.HealthChecks.UI/) NuGet package that can be used to display the health check results from the configured URIs.

 ![](./media/image8.png)

 **Figure 10-8**.
 Sample health check report in eShopOnContainers

-In summary, this watchdog service queries each microservice’s “/hc” endpoint.
+In summary, this watchdog service queries each microservice’s "/hc" endpoint.
 This will execute all the health checks defined within it and return an overall health state depending on all those checks.
 The HealthChecksUI is easy to consume with a few configuration entries and two lines of code that needs to be added into the Startup.cs of the watchdog service.

 Sample configuration file for health check UI: